cambridge-cares/CitiesKG/agents/src/main/java/uk/ac/cam/cares/twa/cities/models/README.md

 The `ModelAnnotation` just provides the `defaultGraphName` as a fallback for fields with unspecified `graphName`.
 The Lombok `Getter` and `Setter` are mandatory.

+Note that the choice of access level for the annotated fields is purely a stylistic choice. `FieldInterface` uses the Lombok accessors and mutators.

 An example of compliant data for an Employee "John Smith", formatted in TriG:

 ```